populationgenomics/saige-tenk10k/README.md

 * Input files check and preparation: this involves combining data from above and cross-check for consistency prior to running SAIGE-QTL
 * Association testing: prepare and run SAIGE-QTL commands for association mapping

+Only the first part is ready for now.

 ## Genotypes preprocessing (once per cohort, e.g. TOB)